oapicf/pinterest-sdk/clients/go/generated/docs/Catalog.md

 ### NewCatalog

-`func NewCatalog(id string, name NullableString, catalogType CatalogsType, ) *Catalog`
+`func NewCatalog(createdAt time.Time, id string, updatedAt time.Time, name NullableString, catalogType CatalogsType, ) *Catalog`

 NewCatalog instantiates a new Catalog object
 This constructor will assign default values to properties that have it defined,